Market in 2013 to be decent, but not spectacular: PublicInvest

 Prices are rising for several reasons.
 When the supply of goods and services decrease, prices increase.
 So, the budget should break more bottlenecks in the supply chains.

 The budget should remove more taxes and administrative constraints on small businesses.
 The economy should be further liberalised without imposing too many controls on land for cultivation of food, and in granting licences and approvals and quotas for small and medium enterprises that are the backbone of our economy.
+Budget expenditures should also be more stringently managed to get more value for taxpayers’ money and the borrowings that have to be paid back with interest.

 Unemployment and unemployable graduates are becoming major problems.
 This is largely due to the poor and unsuitable education we provide.
 Instead of churning out many unemployable graduates from our public schools and universities, more budget allocations for academic education should be diverted to technical education to produce productive technicians who are more employable and who can even operate their own businesses.